Undergraduate Student Grievance Procedure

-Once the formal process begins at stage I, it shall be the duty of the designated Student Ambassador/Ombudsperson ("SA/O") to keep records of the proceedings and to act as intermediary.
-The SA/O is an advocate of good procedure only, and not of the claims of substance made by the complaining student.
-In the event that the particular department concerned does not have an SA/O, the coordinator of SA/O’s will either assume the responsibility or appoint the SA/O from another department to serve in this capacity.
-The commencement of a formal grievance is most serious in nature, and should take place only after all informal methods of adjudication have taken place such as discussion between the student, the faculty member, the SA/O and/or the Chairperson of the department.
+Once the formal process begins at stage I, it shall be the duty of the designated Student Advisor and Advocate to keep records of the proceedings and to act as intermediary.
+The Student Advisor and Advocate is a guide of good procedure only, and not of the claims of substance made by the complaining student.
+In the event that the particular department concerned does not have a Student Advisor and Advocate, the Coordinator of Student Representatives will either assume the responsibility or appoint the Student Advisor and Advocate from another department to serve in this capacity.
+The commencement of a formal grievance is most serious in nature, and should take place only after all informal methods of adjudication have taken place such as discussion between the student, the faculty member, the Student Advisor and Advocate, and/or the Chairperson of the department.
 A student must initiate Stage I of the grievance procedure no later than thirty days from the start of the following fall or spring semester following the completion of the course in which the grievance occurred.

 Grievances must be handled as promptly as possible at every stage.
-The SA/O and Chairperson will oversee the due and expeditious process of a grievance, and will report problems to the College of Science and Technology Undergraduate Grievance Committee ("CST-UGC").
+The Student Advisor and Advocate and Chairperson will oversee the due and expeditious process of a grievance, and will report problems to the College of Science and Technology Undergraduate Grievance Committee ("CST-UGC").

 All documents accumulated in the grievance procedure shall be treated with the utmost confidentiality by those who have responsibility for or access to them.

-The SA/O will prepare a written record of this meeting, at which every effort will be made to resolve the problem, and will provide all the parties with a copy of this record.
-This information will also be noted in the SA/O’s monthly report to the Dean, with copies to the Department Chair and SA/O Coordinator.
+The Student Advisor and Advocate will prepare a written record of this meeting, at which every effort will be made to resolve the problem, and will provide all the parties with a copy of this record.
+This information will also be noted in the Student Advisor and Advocate’s monthly report to the Dean, with copies to the Department Chair and Coordinator of Student Representatives.
 The student and faculty member may also prepare and submit to all the parties a written record of this meeting.
-When a grievance reaches Stage I, copies of all written statements shall be sent by the SA/O to the SA/O Coordinator.
+When a grievance reaches Stage I, copies of all written statements shall be sent by the Student Advisor and Advocate to the Coordinator of Student Representatives.

-- the preparation by the chairperson (or representative) and by the SA/O, of written records of all proceedings, these records to be held – along with any written material provided by the student and faculty member - by both the SA/O and the chairperson
+- The preparation by the chairperson (or representative) and by the Student Advisor and Advocate, of written records of all proceedings, these records to be held – along with any written material provided by the student and faculty member - by both the Student Advisor and Advocate and the chairperson

-- and prompt written notification of the chairperson’s decision (with rationale) sent to the student , the faculty member and the SA/O
+- And prompt written notification of the chairperson’s decision (with rationale) sent to the student, the faculty member and the Student Advisor and Advocate.

 All methods for settlement at the departmental level having been exhausted, the student may appeal the department’s decision to the CST-UGC.
-A letter from the student requesting a review of the grievance should be addressed to the CST-UGC care of the Associate Dean of the Undergraduate Division in CST.
+A letter from the student requesting a review of the grievance should be addressed to the CST-UGC care of the Assistant Dean for Undergraduate Affairs in CST.
 A copy of the original grievance should accompany this letter, and a copy of the letter should be sent to the department chairperson.
-The SA/O will forward to the CST-UGC copies of all written documents collected at Stage II.
+The Student Advisor and Advocate will forward to the CST-UGC copies of all written documents collected at Stage II.
 The CST-UGC will review all documentation to determine whether further information is needed.
 If not, a decision on the grievance will be made on the basis of the material in hand.
 If it is felt that more information is needed, it may be requested in writing, or a hearing of all parties to the grievance (including the department chairperson and the representative, if any, referred to Stage II) may be scheduled, after which a decision will be made.

-The CST-UGC shall consist of three student members from the pool of Student Ambassador/Ombudspersons in the College chosen by the CST-UGC, three faculty members selected by the Executive Committee, and a representative of the Dean’s office.
+The CST-UGC shall consist of three student members from the pool of Student Advisor and Advocates in the College chosen by the CST-UGC, three faculty members selected by the Executive Committee, and a representative of the Dean’s office.
 In no case shall a member of the CST-UGC come from the department from which the grievance originated.

 It shall be the duty of the CST-UGC to receive information from all parties involved in a grievance.
 The Dean’s representative shall chair the CST-UGC, and the majority of its seven members must approve the final decision on the grievance issued by the CST-UGC.
-The CST-UGC shall transmit its decision and rationale in writing to the student, the faculty member, the SA/O, the chairperson, and to the Dean for implementation if necessary.
-This decision shall be the final recourse available within the College for the arbitration of a student grievance.
-It can be appealed to the Vice Provost of Undergraduate Studies and his/her designate for final review on procedural grounds only.
+The CST-UGC shall transmit its decision and rationale in writing to the student, the faculty member, the Student Advisor and Advocate, the chairperson, and to the Dean for implementation if necessary.
+This decision shall be the final recourse available within the college for the arbitration of a student grievance.
+It can be appealed to the Vice Provost of Undergraduate Studies and/or their designee for final review on procedural grounds only.